easystats/report/tests/testthat/_snaps/report.ivreg.md

         such terms are standardized.
       Formula contains log- or sqrt-terms.
 See help("standardize") for how such terms are standardized.
-    Warning <simpleWarning>
-      argument 'pattern' has length > 1 and only the first element will be used No column names that matched the required search pattern were found.
     Output
       We fitted a linear model to predict packs with rprice, rincome and salestax (formula: log(packs) ~ log(rprice) + log(rincome)).
 The model's explanatory power is substantial (R2 = 0.42, adj.
 R2 = 0.39).
 The model's intercept, corresponding to rprice = 0 and rincome = 0, is at 9.43 (95% CI [6.69, 12.17], t(45) = 6.94, p < .001).
 Within this model: